 When making a priority claim under the Paris Convention, at the time of filing of the application for design registration, a right of priority must be declared based on the first application in the first country.
-Furthermore, a "priority certificate etc." must be submitted within three months from the filing date (Article 43, paragraph (1) through (3) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms) (With regard to international applications based on the Geneva Act of the Hague Agreement, see 3.
-"Procedures for claiming right of priority under the Paris Convention in International Applications for Design Registration").
+Furthermore, a priority certificate must be submitted within three months from the filing date (Article 43, paragraph (1) through (3) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms) (With regard to international applications based on the Geneva Act of the Hague Agreement, see 3.
+"Procedures for claiming right of priority under the Paris Convention" in Part IX, Chapter VIII "Right of Priority under the Paris Convention in International Applications for Design Registration").

-Furthermore, where making a priority claim based on an application for design registration in a country or region where the electronic exchange of priority documents is available utilizing the World Intellectual Property Organization's Digital Access Service (DAS), instead of submitting a "priority certificate, etc.", the access code, etc. may be stated on the application, or it may be supplemented using a written amendment of proceedings (Article 43, paragraph (5) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms).
+Furthermore, where making a priority claim based on an application for design registration in a country or region where the electronic exchange of priority documents is available utilizing the World Intellectual Property Organization's Digital Access Service (DAS), instead of submitting a priority certificate, the access code, etc. may be stated on the application, or it may be supplemented using a written amendment of proceedings (Article 43, paragraph (5) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms).

-Where a "priority certificate, etc." are not submitted within the prescribed period, the Japan Patent Office will send notice that the "priority certificate, etc." have not been submitted.
-The applicant may submit the "priority certificate, etc." within a period of 2 months from receipt of this notice.
-Furthermore, during this period, where the applicant is unable to submit the "priority certificate, etc." for reasons not attributable to the applicant, the applicant may submit the "priority certificate, etc." within the following periods according to the reason(Article 43, paragraph (6) through (9) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms).
+Where a priority certificate is not submitted within the prescribed period, the Japan Patent Office will send notice that the priority certificate has not been submitted.
+The applicant may submit the priority certificate within a period of 2 months from receipt of this notice.
+Furthermore, during this period, where the applicant is unable to submit the priority certificate for reasons not attributable to the applicant, the applicant may submit the priority certificate within the following periods according to the reason(Article 43, paragraph (6) through (9) of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act following the deemed replacement of terms).

-- (1) Where the non-submission is due to an administrative delay related to issuance of the "priority certificate, etc." by the government that should issue them, 1 month from acquisition of the "priority certificate, etc." (or 2 months in the case of an overseas resident) - (2) For reasons other than (1) above, until the sooner of the following elapses: (i) 14 days from the date on which the reason for being unable to submit the "priority certificate, etc." was no longer valid (or 2 months in the case of an overseas resident) or (ii) 6 months from 2 months after the date on which notice that the "priority certificate, etc." have not been submitted was received (total 8 months from the date on which the notice was received)
+- (1) Where the non-submission is due to an administrative delay related to issuance of the priority certificate by the government that should issue it, 1 month from acquisition of the priority certificate (or 2 months in the case of an overseas resident) - (2) For reasons other than (1) above, the sooner of (i) 14 days from the date on which the reason for being unable to submit the priority certificate was no longer valid (or 2 months in the case of an overseas resident) and (ii) 6 months from 2 months after the date on which notice that the priority certificate has not been submitted was received (total 8 months from the date on which the notice was received)

-2.5 Priority recognized under the Paris Convention as provided in Article 43-3 of the Patent Act of the World Trade Organization (limited to a country that allows Japanese nationals to declare priority under the same conditions as in Japan, and that is designated by the Commissioner of the Patent Office) may make a priority claim recognized under the Paris Convention, under Article 43-3 of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act, and the effect of such priority claim is the same as that of a priority claim under the Paris Convention.
+2.5 Priority recognized under the Paris Convention as provided in Article 43-3 of the Patent Act

+In Japan, not only nationals of a country of the Union of the Paris Convention, but also nationals of a member of the World Trade Organization and nationals of a country that is neither a country of the Union of the Paris Convention nor a member of the World Trade Organization (limited to a country that allows Japanese nationals to declare priority under the same conditions as in Japan, and that is designated by the Commissioner of the Patent Office) may make a priority claim recognized under the Paris Convention, under Article 43-3 of the Patent Act as applied mutatis mutandis pursuant to Article 15, paragraph (1) of the Design Act, and the effect of such priority claim is the same as that of a priority claim under the Paris Convention.